Food & Drink

-Multiple food manufacturers have factories in Edinburgh, including Burton's Biscuits; Mrs Unis Spicy Foods; Nairn's Oatcakes; the Shortbread House of Edinburgh; and ADM Milling's Chancelot Mill, a major producer of flour and other products for the baking industry.
+Multiple food manufacturers have factories in Edinburgh, including Burton's Biscuits; Mrs Unis Spicy Foods; Nairn's Oatcakes; the Shortbread House of Edinburgh; the Drinks Bakery; and ADM Milling's Chancelot Mill, a major producer of flour and other products for the baking industry.

 The best of Edinburgh's food sector is showcased at events including the Edinburgh Food Festival and the Royal Highland Show.
 The city also hosts a wide range of markets at which locally producers can sell directly to consumers, including the Edinburgh Farmers Market, Leith Market, Stockbridge Market, and The Pitt street food market.